AnthonyLloyd/CsCheck/Why.md

 We start with a highly defaulted generator `Gen.Double.Array.List` say but may want to be more specific `Gen.Double[0.0, 100.0].Array[5].List[1, 10]` about the range of values.

 Some testing libraries can create the generator for you automatically using reflection but this can lead to a number of bugs for the library author and a lack of control and insight for the library user.
-Fluent style composition similar to LINQ is a much more robust and extendable option.
+Fluent style composition similar to LINQ is a much more robust and extensible option.

 ## Some No Brainers